HS-IRBs News - February 2011

 How to Find Personnel in the Pop-Up Lists in ARROW

 If you are having trouble locating someone in the pop-up lists in ARROW, it may be because that person does not have a netID or has not yet logged in to ARROW.
-For help with getting personnel entered in to ARROW, please see the How to Find Personnel in ARROW .
+For help with getting personnel entered in to ARROW, please see the Document 16991 is unavailable at this time. .

 NEW: Protocol Exceptions and Deviations Guidance